rahmed12/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Vocabulary table
 - Sentence structure
 - Clues and considerations
+- Look at the examples.xml file to have good and bad examples.
+Make sure you follow how the good examples assistant:output are formatted

 ### Vocabulary Table
 - The table should only include nouns, verbs, adverbs, and adjectives.
-- The table of vocabulary should only have the following columns: Bengali, Latin Script, English.
+- The table of vocabulary should only have the following columns: Word, Sylheti Bengali, transliterations, Type.
-- Do not provide particles in the vocabulary table; the student needs to figure out the correct particles to use.
 - Ensure there are no repeats, e.g., if a verb is repeated twice, show it only once.
 - If there is more than one version of a word, show the most common example.